-If you make a valid claim under a parts and labour warranty and none of the exclusions set out in section 2 apply, we will, at our election, either:
+If you make a valid claim under a parts and labour warranty and none of the exclusions set in section 2 apply, we will, at our election, either:

-- (a) repair the relevant part of the Enerzone product; or - (b) replace the relevant part of the Enerzone product with a product of identical specification (or where the product is superseded or no longer in stock, with a product of as close a specification as possible).
+- a) repair the relevant part of the Ecomaxx product; or - b) replace the relevant part of the Ecomaxx product with a product of identical specification (or where the product is superseded or no longer in stock, with a product of as close a specification as possible).

-We will also arrange for the relevant repaired or replacement part to be installed at no charge to you, if still covered by our labour warranty.
+We will also arrange for the repaired or replacement part to be installed at no charge to you, if covered by our labour warranty.